By Sanne van der Wal

 Global slaughtering factories

 Brazil’s beef industry is dominated by three giant companies: JBS, Marfrig, and Minerva Foods.
 Loans from national and international banks and funds have enabled these firms to become leading meat companies globally.
-JBS, with a climate footprint larger than Spain, is the biggest meat company worldwide(opens in new window)
+JBS, with a climate footprint larger than Spain, is the biggest meat company worldwide.
+The company is planning further expansion by raising funds through a listing on the New York Stock Exchange and a new ultimate holding company in the Netherlands.

 The Brazilian beef industry goes to great lengths to cover up any health and safety problems while undermining structural solutions.
 Companies underreport accidents, mislead government inspections, foster a climate of fear to prevent workers from claiming their rights and retaliate towards those who do.
 The industry also opposes regulation to improve workplace conditions, and it supports attempts to weaken industry-specific health and safety regulations.